pingfu/pingfu.github.io/_posts/2011-08-10-service-must-specify-value-for-source-error.md

 ti.Install(new Hashtable());
 ```

 The exception complaining about, “must specify a value for source” actually meant, I hadn’t set the ServiceName property.
-The reason for this is that my TransactedInstaller was creating a new instance of a framework class, rather than a new instance of my class, so the code that set ServiceName was never being called and violla: must specify value for source.
+The reason for this is that my TransactedInstaller was creating a new instance of a framework class, rather than a new instance of my class, so the code that set ServiceName was never being called and voilà: must specify value for source.

 So, an easy fix: